-Through sharing experience, education, experimentation, trial and error, and discovery, a great deal of progress can be made in positive ways while we work toward a sustainable and healthy world.
+Through sharing experience, education, experimentation, trial and error, and discovery, a great deal of progress can be made in positive ways while we work toward a sustainable Earth and a Level One Society.
 Daily living does not have to be expensive or cause pollution to the environment.
 Most of us are, or have been renters.
 The cost of home maintenance, utilities, land, and taxes are making it more and more difficult to own a home.
-Some of us have been managers of properties or have worked in real estate or finance.
-We have been comparing notes and sharing experience and information about the cost of living over the years.
+Some of us have worked in Real Estate, Construction, or have been been managers of properties.
+We have been comparing notes and sharing experience and information about the cost of living over the years and comparing that to living in a ecovillage.
 By helping share information about off grid living systems, some of us now have no utility bills, or have reduced them by more than fifty percent in traditionally designed older buildings.
-It is possible to lower our cost of living while having more free time to enjoy personal interests but it takes education and experimenting, unless you know people with experience who know what works and what does not and who are willing to educate others.
-When it comes to a sustainable planet, there are better choices out there than what you usually see advertised in the mainstream media.
+It is possible to lower our cost of living while having more free time to enjoy personal interests but it takes the right kind of education.
+When it comes to a sustainable planet, there are better choices out there than what you usually see advertised by large companies looking to make a profit.

-The earth has had life for over 700 million years.
+The Earth has had life for over 700 million years.
 From the time man invented the airplane to the time the first nuclear bomb was dropped on a city was only fifty years.
 Our technological development has gotten way ahead of our social and spiritual development.
 We have become dangerous to ourselves and others and to the biosphere of the earth.
 All of this is unnecessary.
 Its time to work together for the common good.
-New developments are happening but they take many years to take hold.
+New developments are here but they take time to take hold for a variety of reasons.
 Fuel cell vehicles and wind turbines were developed many years ago but are not yet mainstream.

-We believe that humanity currently has the knowledge to have a new restorative model of living in balance with the planet, without doing harm and causing pollution, by utilizing sustainable and mindful development.
-Our urban ecovillage plan is designed to be a not for profit organization that is self funding to create a lower cost of higher quality living with systems maintained by members and by those who come to learn and volunteer at our CSA gardens.
+Our urban ecovillage plan is designed to be a not for profit organization that is self funding to create a lower cost of higher quality living with systems maintained by members and supporters.
 We are not concerned about how large our network becomes.
-Our intention is to provide information and let it have the opportunity to grow and pay it forward.
+Our intention is to provide education by example and allow it to grow and pay it forward.

 Experience: Some of our friends are builders, gardeners, and renewable energy experts.
 After visiting ecovillages for many years, we are making an effort to start an urban ecovillage of small low maintenance off grid homes surrounded by organic gardens supporting a CSA.
 A CSA is a small business that sells freshly picked organic garden produce to the local community.
-We have found some areas around the United States where we can develp an urban ecovillage close to major employers while still living in a quiet country setting.
+We have found some areas around the United States where we can develp an urban ecovillage close to urban centersn while still living in a quiet country setting.
 The land taxes are higher when you are closer to an urban center, so we plan to use funds from the CSA, workshops, and a bread and breakfast to help cover that cost.
-Our utility bills will be almost zero because we will support each other in maintaining our own clean energy systems.
-Our property taxes will be low because the cost is shared between residents while also having lower than average rents.
-Rents will also be used for maintenance and construction costs so new folks can move in without the burden of trying to build a home.
-This also provides some protection from unwanted neighbors.
+Our utility bills will be almost zero using the new energy systems we have tested.
+Our property taxes will be low because the cost is shared between residents.
+Living in small spaces also reduces the need for utilities like electricity and water.

 "Today, we have access to highly advanced technologies, but our social and economic system has not kept up with our technological capabilities that could easily create a world of abundance, free of servitude and debt."